In this home laser & IPL hair removal guide:

 It’s why the best candidates for laser and IPL are people with fair skin and black hair.
 And why you can’t treat dark skin tones with all types of laser and IPL (but you can with some – learn more later).

-If you have fair hair unfortunately IPL and laser hair removal won’t work for you either.
+If you have fair hair unfortunately all home laser and most IPL hair removal devices won’t work for you either.
 There’s more on this later.

 But first, what exactly happens to the dark hair?